JasonLocklin/Dissertation/General/Introduction.md

-Unilateral spatial neglect is a disorder commonly resulting from damage to the right inferior parietal or superior temporal cortex [tk].
+Unilateral spatial neglect is a disorder commonly resulting from damage to the right inferior parietal or superior temporal cortex [@Vallar1986, @Karnath2001, @Karnath2012, @Mort2003, @Buxbaum2004,
+@Verdon2010].
 Hereafter, specifically referred to simply as "neglect," the disorder causes a heterogeneous collection of deficits that can be generally categorized as an inability to respond to information on the contralesional side of space.
-People with the disorder are spatially biased away from contralesional space in their search behaviour [tk], grooming and eating [tk], drawing [tk], posture [tk], and perceptual judgment of spatial extent [e.g., line bisection; tk].
-The disorder is, as can be expected from the list of symptoms, debilitating, and is associated with poor rehabilitative outcome [@Cassidy1998, @Ringman2004].
+People with the disorder are spatially biased away from contralesional space in their search behaviour [@Husain2001, @Wojciulik2001], grooming and eating [@Halligan2003, @Kerkhoff2001], drawing [@Halligan1989], posture [@Rode1997], and perceptual judgment of spatial extent [@Dijkerman2003, @Striemer2010dpm].
+The disorder is, as can be expected from the list of symptoms, debilitating, and is associated with poor rehabilitative outcome [@Cassidy1998,
+@Ringman2004].
 Less than half of patents show improvements in the weeks after a neglect inducing stroke, and a small minority fully recover [Farnè2004@].

 [Disorder of Spatial-attention] Most theoretical accounts of the neglect syndrome describe it as either a deficit of the deployment